Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with some players praising its smooth performance on high-end systems, while others report significant frame stuttering, lag, and crashes, particularly in the DLC.
-Many users noted that the expansion feels less optimized compared to the base game, leading to frustration with performance issues and bugs.
-Overall, while the game showcases impressive visuals and potential for high performance, it suffers from inconsistencies that detract from the experience.
+The optimization of the game has received mixed reviews, with some players praising its smooth performance on high-end systems, while others report significant issues such as frame stuttering, lag, and crashes, particularly in the DLC.
+Many users noted that the expansion feels less optimized compared to the base game, leading to frustration with performance degradation and bugs.
+Overall, while the visuals are commendable, the inconsistent performance across different setups has left many players disappointed.

 • “Performance is super good, even with RTX and everything set to ultra; this was super smooth on my RTX 2070s at 1440p.”